 You can read it here: https://tutorful.co.uk/guides/how-to-keep-kids-safe-online

-Pupils from our partnership school, Neatishead C of E Primary School have produced a short film to inform others about how to keep safe on the internet.
+Pupils from our partnership schools, Neatishead and Fleggburgh C of E Primary Schools have produced a short film to inform others about how to keep safe on the internet.
 The film has been shared with pupils at Salhouse to initiate discussion about very important issues relating to e-safety.
 We hope parents and carers find it helpful too.